 Heaviest Burden Falls on Poor, Minorities

 The practice of cities to allow illegal immigrants into the fold violates federal law.
-In addition, this effort has been linked to thousands of crimes across the country and an erosion in the safety and security of those within the city.
+This ties to thousands of crimes both within California and elsewhere.

 The Washington Examiner ran a piece about the phenomenon, noting that municipalities that allow for unfettered access by illegal aliens have unleashed a crime wave that expanded to over 43 states.
-The information included in the report is simply stunning and could have been easily predicted.
+We know better than this now.
+Governor Newsom’s statements otherwise are just not accurate.

 Surely this data must be from radical right wing sources?
 Not exactly.
-The information was compiled from a Department of Homeland Security report that included Immigration and Customs Enforcement data.
+The information compiled from a Department of Homeland Security report including Immigration and Customs Enforcement data.
 The Examiner writes about the release by “276 sanctuary cities of 8,145 illegals held on criminal charges from January to August” of last year and its effects on other areas.

-These releases led to 1,867 of the above being arrested 4,298 times and those arrests resulting in 7,491 charges.
-Similar studies into the data have shown a relative rise in crime due to an increase of such policies– predicated on the flagrant disregard for federal law in the first place.
+These releases led to 1,867 of the above arrested 4,298 times and those arrests resulting in 7,491 charges.
+Similar studies into the data have shown a relative rise in crime.
+This is due to an increase of such policies– predicated on the flagrant disregard for federal law.

 Most of the burden for these crimes lands on the shoulders of the inhabitants of these cities.
 More often than not, these cities are disproportionately poor and minority.
 The increasing levels of crime wind up affecting honest hard-working people, both native-born and immigrant.

-It’s important to remember that well-meaning social policy, like those pushed by Governor Brown and Lt.
-Governor Newsom are in many cases far more responsible for increases in crime and inequality than any exercise of rights by citizens.
-Restricting the Second Amendment will not prevent the misuse of the judicial system by criminals while efforts by cities to release criminals will encourage it.
+Well-meaning social policy, like those pushed by Governor Newsom are far more responsible for increases in crime and inequality than any exercise of rights by citizens.
+Restricting the Second Amendment will not prevent the misuse of the judicial system.
+For example, by criminals while efforts by cities to release criminals will encourage it.